We depend upon volunteers and other partners to leverage maximum support for resource protection.

 invasive AQuatic Plant Control and removal

 A population of invasive European frogbit was discovered in Town Farm Bay and the Lower LaPlatte at Lake Champlain in the Spring of 2007 and 2008.
 Non-native frogbit can be detrimental to recreation and fragile ecosystems like the wetlands of Lake Champlain.
 Left uncontrolled, it can blanket the water surface, out-competing native plants for light, nutrients, and space.
 Since 2009, a team of citizen volunteers have canoed through Town Farm Bay and the lower LaPlatte River weekly during the summer months to pull frogbit.
 Both locations have been reduced to less than 10% frogbit cover since the start of the project.
-Yellow iris, Loosestrife and water chestnut are also monitored and controlled.
+Yellow Iris, Purple Loosestrife and water chestnut are also monitored and controlled.
+In 2019, we will begin studying the best ways to remove Flowering Rush as well.